lastingParadox/ff-site/archive-to-markdown/md/ff2/22-dam-hooligans.md

 **RPretribution** _(07-Oct-18 03:33 PM)_

-> We might be close.
+> Don't judge.

 **Jelsafan0** _(07-Oct-18 03:33 PM)_

-> my dad built a dam once.
+> My dad built a dam once...
 On his planet, not mine.

+_Iris sighs._

 **Platinum_Pathos** _(07-Oct-18 03:33 PM)_

-> That means more fun
+> That means more fun, Seth!

 **PlasmaPerson** _(07-Oct-18 03:33 PM)_

-t!8ball does Chomsky run ahead to the other side of the dam
+t!8ball Does Chomsky run ahead to the other side of the dam

 **Tatsumaki** _(07-Oct-18 03:33 PM)_

-> 🎱 | My sources say no,
+🎱 | My sources say no, PlasmaPerson.
-> PlasmaPerson
-> .

 **Zander** _(07-Oct-18 03:34 PM)_

+_As they get closer to the dam, Emmett stops and looks up at his partner._

 > Iris, what should we do?

 **Platinum_Pathos** _(07-Oct-18 03:34 PM)_

-> So who wants to explore the area around the dam?
+> So, who wants to scout around the dam?
+> In case of any ambushers and such.

 **Jelsafan0** _(07-Oct-18 03:34 PM)_

-t!8ball does Iris know everything there is to know about dams?
+t!8ball Does Iris know everything there is to know about dams?

 **Tatsumaki** _(07-Oct-18 03:34 PM)_

-> 🎱 | Yes,
+🎱 | Yes, Jelsafan0.
-> Jelsafan0
-> .

 **Deyner** _(07-Oct-18 03:34 PM)_

-> see's a mouse trying to heat up the spaghetti
+_Deyner catches a sight of a mouse inside of the ship's main kitchen's fridge._

 **Bagelwrecker** _(07-Oct-18 03:35 PM)_

+_Seth stops with Emmett and holds out his arms._

-> Dam son
+> Dam, son.

 **Deyner** _(07-Oct-18 03:35 PM)_

-t!8ball Does seeing the mouse heat up there spaghetti fill you with determination and cause you to fix up the ship?
+t!8ball Does seeing the mouse attempt to heat up the spaghetti fill Deyner with determination and cause him to fix up the ship at a faster pace?

 **Tatsumaki** _(07-Oct-18 03:35 PM)_

-> 🎱 | Most likely,
+🎱 | Most likely, Deyner.
-> Deyner
-> .

 **Jelsafan0** _(07-Oct-18 03:35 PM)_

-> It's like an evolved form of beaver dam.
+> It's like an evolved form of a typical beaver dam.
 > I recognize the general structure.

-**Zander** _(07-Oct-18 03:35 PM)_

-t!8bhall Does Deyner turn into a 1" marble for ten seconds?

 **PlasmaPerson** _(07-Oct-18 03:36 PM)_

+_Danny scoffs._

-> no more dam puns please.
+> No more dam puns, please.

 **Jelsafan0** _(07-Oct-18 03:36 PM)_

+_Iris puts her hand to her chin._

 > But... then again...

 **WatchfulDrake** _(07-Oct-18 03:36 PM)_

+_Hector snaps at Danny playfully._

-> I'll do whatever I dam choose to
+> I'll do whatever I dam choose to!

 **Zander** _(07-Oct-18 03:36 PM)_

+_Emmett eyeballs the stream heading into the dam._

 > Think there might be fish people here?

 **WatchfulDrake** _(07-Oct-18 03:36 PM)_

+_Hector's stomach gurgles._

-> I hope so
+> I hope so.

 **Bagelwrecker** _(07-Oct-18 03:36 PM)_

-> I hope not
+> I hope not.

 **Platinum_Pathos** _(07-Oct-18 03:36 PM)_